sony/nnabla-nas/docs/source/tutorials/ofa_tutorial.rst

 Progressive shrinking algorithm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this example, we use MobileNetV3-Large :cite:`howard2019searching` based backbone to build the search space.
+In this example, we use MobileNetV3-Large :cite:`howard2019searching` based backbone to train the full network.
-This search space is called a ``SuperNet`` that includes various sub-networks as the candidate architectures.
-The search space includes resolution, kenerl size, depth, and width expansion ratio.
+The full network includes sub-networks with different resolution, kenerl size, depth, and width expansion ratio.
-OFA's progressive shrinking algorithm gradually increases the target search space.
+OFA's progressive shrinking algorithm gradually increases the target sub-networks.

 .. image:: images/progressive_shrinking.png
     :width: 600
     :align: center

-In NNablaNAS, progressive shrinking can be performed by running the training with different search space in a progressive manner.
+In NNablaNAS, progressive shrinking can be performed by running the training with different set of sub-networks in a progressive manner.

 Here are the running scripts found in ``./jobs.sh``. ::